Pilates for Pregnancy: Navigating the First Trimester with Confidence

 Will I still work my core in early pregnancy Pilates?

 Yes—but safely.
-We avoid crunches or intense abdominal work and instead focus on gently engaging deep stabilising muscles and the pelvic floor to build foundational support.
+We avoid crunches or intense abdominal work and instead focus on gently engaging deep stabilizing muscles and the pelvic floor to build foundational support.

 What should I avoid during Pilates in the first trimester?

 Avoid direct abdominal exercises, overheating, and any movement that feels uncomfortable.
-Always communicate with your instructor and prioritise how your body feels day-to-day.
+Always communicate with your instructor and prioritize how your body feels day-to-day.

 Lisa Lamberti